JOIN LOGIN JOIN

-GW revealed a new Huron Blackheart model.
-See what’s new on the miniature, and what it means for Chaos in Warhammer 40k now.
+The new Huron Blackheart and the Masters of the Maelstrom models and rules are here.
+Get the full scoop on the miniatures and what it means for Chaos in Warhammer 40k now.

 Games Workshop saved something spicy for Christmas Day, and it lines up cleanly with the Chaos Space Marines rumor mill.
-Grotmas Calendar Day Twenty Five delivered a full reveal of Huron Blackheart, pirate lord of the Maelstrom and the infamous Tyrant of Badab, now reborn as a brand new plastic miniature.
+Yep, the big Grotmas Calendar finale delivered a full reveal of Huron Blackheart, pirate lord of the Maelstrom and the infamous Tyrant of Badab, now reborn as a brand new plastic miniature.

 If you have been waiting for more Chaos characters to get the glow-up treatment, this one checks a lot of boxes.